If you don’t have all the time in the world.

 TIP!
 Crowds roll in fast at all hours at the palace.
-Visiting the bell tower, which requires climbing up steep and narrow stairs that fit only one person, one way.
-Arriving early, at 8 a.m. so you can avoid crowds or wait time.
+To visit the bell tower, you’ll have to climb up steep and narrow stairs that fit only one person, one way.
+Arrive early at 8 a.m. so you can avoid crowds or wait time.

 PRICE: All-inclusive ticket to the cathedral and Temple of Jupiter – 25 kunas, bell tower only – 15 kunas.